Lido Photos: Beaches

 On the Lido's Adriatic side, beaches of beige sand (dotted with shells) run for miles.
 The beaches participate in the Blue Flag environmental-labeling program.

 The easiest way to reach the beach from the ACTV waterbus station or the center of the Lido is to walk up the Gran Viale Santa Maria Elisabetta, which ends at the Piazzale Bucintoro.
-The public beach (marked by a large steel structure) is directly across the street.
+The popular Blue Moon Beach beach (marked by a large steel structure) is directly across the street.

-After you've crossed the street and entered the bathhouse complex, follow the "Free Beach" sign to reach the public spaggia.
+After you've crossed the street and entered the bathhouse complex, follow the signs to reach the spiaggia.

-The public beach--a.k.a. the Blue Moon beach--has the usual resort-beach amenities, such as toilets, showers, and a shop where you can buy swimwear and beach gear if you've arrived unprepared.
+The Blue Moon beach has the usual resort-beach amenities, such as toilets, showers, and a shop where you can buy swimwear and beach gear if you've arrived unprepared.

 A restaurant, terrace bar, and snack bar provide sustenance for swimmers and sunbathers.

-Still hungry?
+Still hungry while you're by the water?
 Wait for a food and drinks vendor to show up.

 When your tummy is full, share a belly bump with someone you love.